Table of Contents

 - What kind of birth control you use, if any

-- How you protect yourself and your partner(s) from sexually transmitted diseases
+- How you protect yourself and your partner(s) from sexually transmitted diseases or infections

 - How you protect yourself (and possibly your partner(s)) from a different strain of HIV